-First consider an example where a business traveller now pays an extra 10% for a ticket as the air-carrier has introduced an inclusive baggage premium in the ticket price.
+First consider an example where a business traveller now pays an extra 10% for a ticket as the airline now includes a baggage premium in the ticket price.
 From the airline perspective (the producer) the inputs required to produce the service remain the same but the pricing mechanism used to charge is now different.
-In this example, a service comprising a bundle of characteristics (seat plus baggage service).
-The actual service provided by the producer, has not changed, with the only change being the pricing mechanism - the way which the service is billed to the customer.
-Under such circumstances, this change in price should not be deemed as a change in quality and would therefore need to be reflected as a price change.
+In this example, a service comprising a bundle of characteristics (seat plus baggage) is repackaged as two jointly purchased services (seat service, and baggage service).
+The airline production function for this service remains unchanged.
+Therefore under such circumstances, this change in price should not be deemed as a change in quality and would therefore need to be reflected as a price change.

-Example 2: Extra seats (decreased leg-room)
+Example 2: Extra seats (smaller seat pitch)

-Second we can consider the example where the price of a standard flight ticket to a destination has dropped by 10% due to the airline introducing a smaller seat pitch.
+Second we can consider the example where the price of a standard flight ticket to a destination has dropped by 10% due to the airline introducing a fleet of planes with smaller seat pitch.
 This now means the airline can increase the number of seats on a flight, so there has been a change in inputs required to provide the service (the aircraft has been re-configured with additional seats).
-Therefore, viewed from the perspective of the producer this change should be evaluated as a change in quality.
+The production function of the airline has changed and therefore, viewed from the perspective of the producer this change should be evaluated as a change in quality.